w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with headers spanning multiple rows or columns
 {:.ex}

-In the example below, the table consists of two individual columns and one column group spanning three columns.
-It’s also subdivided in multiple row groups using `<thead>` (table header) and `<tbody>` (table body) elements which contain the individual table rows.
-This makes it possible to assign a header to all cells inside the `<thead>` and `<tbody>` elements.
+In the example below, the table consists of two individual columns and one column group spanning three columns as well as six rows.
+There are two headers that span multiple rows.
+To make sure that such header cells that span multiple rows are correctly associated with all the cells in those rows, the rows need to be grouped.
+To define row groups wrap the corresponding rows in `<tbody>` elements (table body).
+Additionally the `scope` attribute of header cells spanning rows has to be set to `rowgroup`.

-The first row, that consists of the column headers, is wrapped in the `<thead>` element.
-The next three rows are wrapped in one `<tbody>` element to define the second row group which has a header spanning those three rows.
-By setting `scope` of this header cell to `rowgroup`, it applies to all other cells in the group.
+If a header spans a multiple header rows, wrap the rows in a `<thead>` element instead of a `<tbody>` element.
+Use a `<tfoot>` element if a header spans multiple rows in the footer area of a table.

 Due to the complexity of the table a [summary technique](caption-summary.html) could be used to describe the layout of the table in detail.